-During the twentieth century, the city’s sanitary infrastructure developed and water was piped directly into people’s homes.
+The city’s sanitary infrastructure developed during the twentieth century, and water was piped directly into people’s homes.

 Unlike most other cities, Barcelona city council decided to maintain public water fountains which can be seen on street corners throughout the city.
 They have even created a handy app to help citizens find their nearest fountain.